 Be prepared: Your issuer might not agree to give you another card.

 “If you have a £10,000 credit limit with one company, they may not want to give you another (card) with a large credit limit,” Sherry says.

 You could run into the same problem with a different card issuer if you have a lot of credit available already.
 “Take stock of what you have, because that is going to affect what they give you,” Sherry advises.

 You may want to close some of the card accounts you’re not using, she says.
 “Because available credit is really what scares them.”

 But don’t close out your oldest accounts, Sherry says, because that credit history helps your score.

-Dornhelm says to look at your available credit versus how much you’re using every month.
+Dornhelm says to look at your available credit, versus how much you’re using every month.
 This is your credit utilisation ratio.
-For example, if you have £10,000 credit available across all of your credit cards and overdrafts, but you only use around £2,000 of that, you have a credit utilisation ratio of 20%.
+For example, if you have £10,000 credit available across all of your credit cards and overdrafts, but you only use around £2,000, you have a credit utilisation ratio of 20%.
 Lenders want to see a low percentage, so if closing accounts pushes your credit utilisation ratio above 30%, that could hurt your chances of getting a new credit card.